-Unacceptable is word that CFI have used to describe almost every statistic relating to animal research.
+Unacceptable - a word that CFI has used to describe almost every statistic relating to animal research.
 Their CEO, Michelle Thew, has been reusing the same statistics-publication-hymn sheet year on year (regardless of the changing landscape).
 Take their comments to the Huffington Post about the annual animal research stats releases.

 Image from Speaking of Research